espocrm/documentation/user-guide/export.md

 Users can specify the delimiter for CSV export at Preferences.

+The default delimiter value for the system can be changed manually in `data/config.php`, parameter `exportDelimiter`.

 ## See also

 * [Import and export tool for quick data migration](https://www.espocrm.com/tips/import-export/)